haiwera-silk-cd/magento-devdocs/guides/v2.1/get-started/authentication/gs-authentication-token.md

 ## Integration tokens

 When a merchant creates and activates an integration, Magento generates a consumer key, consumer secret, access token, and access token secret.
-All of these entities are used for [OAuth-based authentication]({{ page.baseurl }}/get-started/authentication/gs-authentication-oauth.html), but token-based authentication requires only the access token.
+All of these entities are used for [基于OAuth的认证]({{ page.baseurl }}/get-started/authentication/gs-authentication-oauth.html), but token-based authentication requires only the access token.

 Use the following steps to generate an access token: